onlinehub0808/-smart-contract-best-practices/src/05-KnownAttacks.md

 }
 ```

-In this case, the attacker calls `transfer()` when their code is executed.
+In this case, the attacker calls `transfer()` when their code is executed on the external call in `withdrawBalance`.
 Since their balance has not yet been set to 0, they are able to transfer the tokens even though they already received the withdrawal.
 This vulnerability was also used in the DAO attack.

 The same solutions will work, with the same caveats.
 Also note that in this example, both functions were part of the same contract.
 However, the same bug can occur across multiple contracts, if those contracts share state.